World Class Quality, World Class Safety.

-All Hillbrush products have been produced using specifically chosen materials and techniques to allow Hillbrush products to be multi-functional and corroborating to good products manufacturing practices at customers sites.
+All Hillbrush products have been produced using specifically chosen materials and techniques to allow Hillbrush brushes and products to be multi-functional and corroborating to good product manufacturing practices at customers sites.

-To ensure longevity of cleaning tool, minimisation of foreign body contamination and effectiveness of the cleaning process, production equipment and area should be visually checked and improved whenever possible.
+To ensure the longevity of the cleaning tool, minimisation of foreign body contamination and effectiveness of the cleaning process, production equipment and area should be visually checked and improved whenever possible.

-EHEDG, an organisation that supports and shares the benefit of hygienic design in product manufacturing, advises that key principles are followed when manufacturing or reviewing equipment and manufacturing areas to ensure suitable cleanability.
+EHEDG, an organisation that supports and shares the benefit of hygiene product design in manufacturing, advises that key principles are followed when manufacturing or reviewing equipment and manufacturing areas to ensure suitable cleanability.

 When reviewing equipment in use, the most applicable rules are below: